nathanmarianovsky/manualmath.com/README.md

   * topics
   * sections
   * examples
-* param2: This represents the object of whose data is going to be provided.
+* param2: This represents the object whose data is going to be provided.
 Specifically this can be one of four things:
   * subject
   * topic
   * section